pnp/pnpjs/docs/graph/behaviors.md

 await graphfi().users();
 ```

 You can also set a baseUrl.
-This is equivelent to calling spfi with an absolute url.
+This is equivelent to calling graphfi with an absolute url.

 ```TypeScript
 import { graphfi, GraphBrowser } from "@pnp/graph";